San Marcos Growers LogoSan Marcos Growers

 Curiously, this plant was not introduced into cultivation in the US from seed sent from Australia but was first introduced by the Bureau of Plant Industry (USDA) as BPI#101065 from seed presented to the chief of the Bureau of Introduction by the government of the Union of Soviet Socialist Republics in Leningrad on August 29, 1932.
 Young plants were listed as growing in Montecito in Maunsell Van Rensselaer's 1948 Trees of Santa Barbara but were absent in his edition written eight years prior so it seems its introduction to the area was sometime in the 1940s..
 We grew this attractive Eucalyptus on and off since the nursery first opened in 1979 and thank Cal Poly San Luis Obispo botanist Dr. Matt Ritter for encouraging us to grow it again most recently by providing us seedlings that were grown at the campus nursery.

-This information about Eucalyptus cinerea displayed is based on research conducted in our horticultural library and from reliable online resources.
-We also will relate observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
-We will also incorporate comments that we receive from others and we welcome hearing from anyone with additional information, particularly if they can share any cultural information that would aid others in growing it.
+The information about Eucalyptus cinerea displayed on this web page is based on our research conducted in the nursery's horticultural library and from reliable online resources.
+We also include observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
+We will also incorporate comments we receive from others and welcome hearing from anyone with additional information, particularly if they can share cultural information that would aid others in growing this plant.

 [MORE INFO]